Two Kids, Adults Fall Through Ice At Skating Pond In Allendale

 The 9-year-old girl and 6-year-old boy fell through the ice at the Franklin Turnpike farm shortly before 3 p.m.
 Wednesday, Dec.
 28, the chief said.

-The adults also went in while removing the children from waist-deep water and muck, he said.
+The adults also went in while removing the children from waist-deep water and muck, he said Thursday.

 A borough officer on routine patrol stopped, helped them out and radioed for assistance.